ryardley/dnp/README.md

-This fork is currently in WIP as I customise it for my deployment process.
-Please use the upstream branch. - Rudi
+*This fork is currently in WIP as I customise it for my deployment process.
+Please use the upstream branch: https://github.com/jwilder/nginx-proxy - Rudi*

 ----